 As my new tuition premises are being built early in 2019, I will not be running a year 11 physics class in 2019.
 Students in year 11 in 2019 are welcome to book ahead for the HSC class beginning in term 4 2019.

 To allow me to run the class at a pace suitable for students also interested in preparing for the physics olympiad, please note that enrolments are restricted to students who are concurrently studying Extension 1 mathematics at school.

 Year 11 is the best time to begin physics tuition, as this year lays a solid foundation of understanding upon which we will build in year 12.
 It is hard to excel in year 12 without the fundamental understandings that are developed during year 11.

 The new physics syllabus is significantly more mathematical than the previous syllabus, and there has been a shift in emphasis from testing extended responses which can be memorised, to requiring that students actually understand physics.
-This will be a very welcome change for most students who are studying physics for the HSC, who generally choose physics because they enjoy science and mathematics (I’m certainly looking forward to teaching the new syllabus this year!)
+This will be a very welcome change for most students who are studying physics for the HSC, who generally choose physics because they enjoy science and mathematics.

 The new syllabus has also increased the emphasis on practical work, with approximately half the syllabus dot points now explicitly requiring first hand investigations, and has introduced new “depth studies”.
 Fathoming Physics offers students instruction in all of the practical, as well as all theoretical aspects of the new syllabus.

 The course is spread over 3 terms.
 Each lesson includes revision of previous work.